CMU-IDS-2022/assignment-2-team-s-n/writeup.md

 ## Design

-TODO: **A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
+**The design decision was made to keep the dashboard simple and interactive so that it is self explanatory for the users to use it** How did you choose your particular visual encodings and interaction techniques?
 What alternatives did you consider and how did you arrive at your ultimate choices?

+1. The first choice was to create checkboxes so that the dashboard does not look overly cluttered.
+If the user wants to look for the data, they can click on "Show Table" option.
+If they want to see the graphs and work around with them, then they can click on "Show the graphs" option.
+2. The "Show table" option consists of the sample dataset that we have.
+It has 5 rows so that the users can get an understanding of what sort of data is available when they are interacting with the charts.
+3. The "Show the graphs" option consists of all the interactive charts that our team has created in order to answer the above imposed question.
+4. The charts have various filters and dropdown options so that the users can experiment with the underlying data.
+5. The charts are also interlinked to one another.

 ## Development

-TODO: **An overview of your development process.** Describe how the work was split among the team members.
+TODO: **Overview of the Development Process** Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
 What aspects took the most time?

 ## Success Story